ubergeekseven/Unity_MQTT_2020/README.md

 # MichaelDot forked this to do this stuff....
+An edited version of this project https://github.com/Hantoo/Unity_MQTT

+# I forked originally and changed it too much to be able to push it to the project.
+This one does different things but has the same capabilites.

 I have forked the original repository with the changes outlined below.
 They forked it from the mentioned below as well.
 Unity no longer allows you to generate the object with "new".
 I instead created a public gameobject that would have the script on it.
 Then you would drag the gameobject into the editor spot so that the script can access the scritps on the gameobject.
 All scripts are on the same object so far but, this would allow you to also add the scripts to different objects and then reference them on an object that never disables and allows you to have all of your scritps in one location referencing objects as needed.

 # Plans for this in the near future